 power, water, sewage and garbage collection

-maintenance and repairs
+on-site maintenance and repairs.

 welfare and trauma support

 Pods will be located on temporary housing sites.
 The best way to manage the allocation of temporary homes is to locate them within a community area.
 Setting up pods together also allows important services to be provided on-site.

 Caravans are available at private properties in Woodburn and some parts of Byron Shire local government area, as part of the at-home caravan program.

 The NSW Government will offer at-home caravans to residents in certain areas who are unable to live in their homes due to flood damage.